ladyvargas/c2pa-froms/README.md

 1. Step 1: Intall Hugo

-1. Step 1: Get the Source
+2. Step 1: Get the Source
 `git clone https://github.com/ladyvargas/c2pa-froms.git`

-2. Step 3: Compiling
+3. Step 3: Compiling
-- Make the directory containing the source your working directory and then fetch Hugo’s dependencies:
+- Make the directory containing the source your working directory and then fetch Hugo’s dependencies `hugo server --watch --buildDrafts --verbose`

-- Once you have properly configured your directory, you can compile Hugo using the following command:
+4. Step 4: Open your browser
-  `go build -o hugo main.go`
+- Now, open up your browser and point it to the Web Server URL listed in the output.
+(It is usually http://localhost:1313.)
 ## End